rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-004/index.md

 Want something mentioned in the next newsletter?
 [Send us a pull request][pr].
+Feel free to send PRs about your own projects!

 Also, subscribe to [@rust_gamedev on Twitter][@rust_gamedev]
 or [/r/rust_gamedev subreddit][/r/rust_gamedev] if you want to receive fresh news!